nrfconnect/sdk-nrf/doc/nrf/glossary.rst

    Packet Traffic Arbitration (PTA)
       A collaborative coexistence mechanism for colocated wireless protocols.

+   Password-Authenticated Session Establishment (PASE)
+      A method of establishing a secure session between two network nodes, using a pre-shared secret.

    Patch
       A method to describe changes in one or more source code files.